Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter14.rst

         :The GalleryThemeProvider_ Service.

-A XGalleryTheme_ represents the file contents of a subdirectory as a container of indexed XGalleryItem_ objects, which is depicted in :numref:`ch14fig_gallery_theme_service`.
+A XGalleryTheme_ represents the file contents of a sub-directory as a container of indexed XGalleryItem_ objects, which is depicted in :numref:`ch14fig_gallery_theme_service`.

 ..
     figure 3